 Sue: (As Nyssa) Quick, Doctor!
 He’s run into the History of Sex Museum!

 Omega ducks into an alleyway.
-When he comes back out again, he is played by Ian Collier.
+And when he comes back out again, he’s suddenly played by Ian Collier.

 Sue: Hey!
-That’s not Peter Davison!
+That isn’t Peter Davison!
 Why did they do that?
 Did Peter refuse to go all the way?

-Sue: The cobbles are so uneven, it’s a miracle no one was hurt.
+Sue: Those cobbles are so uneven, it’s a miracle nobody was hurt.

-The pursuit terminates at the end of little pier.
+The pursuit terminates at the end of a pier.